-Finding a SelectHealth Medicare Dental Provider
+Finding a Delta Dental Provider

-To find a provider for your dental plan, see the SelectHealth Medicare Dental Provider Directory.
-You can also go to selecthealth.org/medicare, click on "Find a Doctor," and choose Dental Medicare from the list to find the most current list of participating dental providers.
-If you need a SelectHealth Medicare Dental Provider Directory or want help finding a provider, please call Member Services (phone numbers for Member Services are printed on the back cover of this booklet.).
-Always make sure your provider is in the network before you get care.
+To find a provider for your dental plan, see the Delta Dental Medicare Provider Directory.
+Delta Dental Provider Directories are available upon request by calling Member Services (phone numbers are printed on the back cover of this booklet).
+You can also go to selecthealth.org/medicare, click on "Find a Doctor," and choose Delta Dental Nevada from the list to find the Delta Dental Provider Directory.